 Therefore, we find that the petition presents substantial information indicating that the requested action may be warranted.
 Specifically, the petitioner has presented substantial scientific and commercial information indicating that the Morelet's crocodile is abundant and widely distributed, particularly in Mexico (the largest part of its range), and that the national and international regulatory mechanisms currently in place may have eliminated the danger of extinction within the foreseeable future.

 Pursuant to section 4(b)(3)(A), we hereby commence a review of the status of the Morelet's crocodile.
 We encourage the submission of appropriate data, opinions, and publications regarding the subject petition or the status of the species.
 In particular, we seek information on the status of the species in Guatemala and Belize.

 Our practice is to make comments, including names and home addresses of respondents, available for public review during regular business hours.
 Individual respondents may request that we withhold their home address from the rulemaking record, which we will honor to the extent allowable by law.
 In some circumstances, we may also withhold from the rulemaking record a respondent's identity, as allowable by law.
 If you wish for us to withhold your name and/or address, you must state this prominently at the beginning of your comment.
 However, we will not consider anonymous comments.
-We will make all submissions from organizations or businesses, and from individuals identifying themselves as representatives or officials of organizations or businesses, available for public inspection in their entirety.
+We will make all submissions from organizations or businesses, and from individuals identifying themselves as representatives or officials of Start Printed Page 36745organizations or businesses, available for public inspection in their entirety.

 Section 4(b)(3)(B) of the Act requires that we make a finding within 12 months of receipt of the petition as to whether removal of the Morelet's crocodile from the List of Endangered and Threatened Wildlife is warranted, not warranted, or warranted but precluded by pending proposals.